Background pattern

 • aliskiren.

-Your doctor may need to monitor your kidney function, blood pressure, and blood electrolyte levels (e.g., potassium) at regular intervals.
+Your doctor may monitor your kidney function, blood pressure, and blood electrolyte levels (e.g., potassium) at regular intervals.

-See also the information under the heading “Do not take Losartán Sandoz”.
+See also the information under the heading “Do not take Losartan Sandoz”.

 Children and adolescents

 Losartan has been studied in children.
 For more information, talk to your doctor.
 Losartan is not recommended for use in children with kidney or liver problems, as the available data in these patient groups are limited.
-Losartan is not recommended for use in children under 6 years of age, as it has not been shown to be effective in this age group.
+Losartan is not recommended for use in children under 6 years of age, as it has not been shown to work in this age group.

-Other medicines and Losartán Sandoz
+Other medicines and Losartan Sandoz

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-• non-steroidal anti-inflammatory medicines, such as indomethacin, including COX-2 inhibitors (medicines that reduce inflammation and that can be used to relieve pain), as they may reduce the blood pressure-lowering effect of losartan.
+• non-steroidal anti-inflammatory medicines, such as indomethacin, including COX-2 inhibitors (medicines that reduce inflammation and can be used to relieve pain), as they may reduce the blood pressure-lowering effect of losartan.

 Your doctor may need to adjust your dose and/or take other precautions:

-If you are taking an ACE inhibitor or aliskiren (see also the information under the headings “Do not take Losartán Sandoz” and “Warnings and precautions”).
+If you are taking an ACE inhibitor or aliskiren (see also the information under the headings “Do not take Losartan Sandoz” and “Warnings and precautions”).

-Losartán Sandoz with food and drinks
+Taking Losartan Sandoz with food and drinks

 Losartan Sandoz can be taken with or without food.